Circle of Transmission: The Living Loom

 *

-Today’s sharing from the Blue House of Via-HYGEIA is part 1 of planned series devoted to Antoinette Bourignon de la Porte to honor her memory and bring back an echo of her singular voice with here an excerpt in part I chapter 1 from ‘The Light of the World‘, perhaps the most influential of the published accounts about her.
+Today’s sharing from the Blue House of Via-HYGEIA is part 1 of planned series devoted to Antoinette Bourignon de la Porte to honor her memory and bring back an echo of her singular voice.

-Part 2 of this planned sampler series will bring foundational texts that will delineate what a distinct and peculiar voice Antoinette Bourignon has, originating from a time when women were not free, of their bodies, of their emotions and of their minds.
+Part 2 onwards of this planned sampler series will bring Antoinette Bourignon’s own texts that will delineate what a distinct and peculiar feminine voice Antoinette Bourignon has, originating from a time when women were not free, of their bodies, of their emotions and of their minds.
 She is more than ever relevant in our epoch, as we are witnessing dire regressions on basic human rights alongside a complete blindness to ethics and kindness, the violent and corrupt being systematically praised and rewarded.

 Introduction-Part 1-Serge Hutin in 1960